obiwang2008/data-incubator-hengjia-wang/README.md

 # Steps

 **train_model.py**
-Reads data in csv format, train a *ensemble.ExtraTreesClassifier* model (Achieved 0.982 for the mean column-wise ROC AUC.), and then save the model.
+Read data in csv format, train an *ensemble.ExtraTreesClassifier* model (Achieved 0.982 for the mean column-wise ROC AUC.), and then save the model.

 **predict.py**
 contain a function *predict* that returns a list of 6 numeric values in range of (0, 1), each for one type of toxicity.
 The function is callable by other programs.